 - Freezer friendly.

-- Filling seasoned with cardamom and dried onion for maximum flavour.
+- Filling seasoned with cardamom and dried onion for seasonings that deliver.

 - Minimal prep time needed.

 - Filling is juicy and tender, not dry and chewy.